 3.5.
 Establish and implement a nuisance mitigation plan during works and/or operations.

 Note: For ports, mitigation measures must be systematically part of all service contracts and communicated to tenants.

 3.6.
-If applicable, adopt and communicate a policy that deals with noise from vessels at anchor, and/or collaborate with the competent authorities to establish and communicate procedures for dealing with noise from vessels at anchor (e.g. operation of auxiliary or back-up engines, maintenance work, etc.).
+Adopt and communicate a policy that deals with noise from vessels at anchor, and/or collaborate with the competent authorities to establish and communicate procedures for dealing with noise from vessels at anchor (e.g. operation of auxiliary or back-up engines, maintenance work, etc.).

 Implementation of the majority of applicable criteria:

 4.1.
 Continuously sample noise and/or air emissions (dust and/or odours) in the problem areas (e.g. areas located close to residences, subject to frequent complaints or particularly exposed to wind, etc.) and have a data monitoring process in place.

 4.2.
 Create screens against sound with the help of sound-reducing trees or walls if appropriate.

 4.3.
 Install silencer (muffler), catalysts, timer or other device to reduce noise from noisy equipment or cover with sound insulating material.

 4.4.
 Implement mitigation measures (e.g. canvas, tarpaulins, curtains or other equivalent control barriers) during spray painting and blasting operations to prevent dispersal of dust and aerosol particles by the wind.

 4.5.
 Collect and confine spent abrasives and debris (after blasting to dock-bottom/yard grounds) to avoid dispersion by wind and storm water (e.g. cover piles or use covered containers).